-You also have a right to data portability pursuant to Art.
-20 GDPR If we have mentioned Art.
-6 (1)(a) or (b) GDPR, or Art.
-9 (2)(a) GDPR in this declaration as a basis of the data processing.
+You also have a right to data portability pursuant to art.
+20 GDPR If we have mentioned art.
+6 para.
+1 a) or b) GDPR, or art.
+9 para.
+2 a) GDPR in this declaration as a basis of the data processing.
 When exercising the right to data portability, you have the right to demand that the personal data be transmitted directly from the controller of the data file to another controller of the data file if this is technically feasible.

-Pursuant to Art.
-7 (3) GDPR, you also have the right to revoke the consent you once grated to us at any time.
+Pursuant to art.
+7 para.
+3 GDPR, you also have the right to revoke the consent you once grated to us at any time.
 If you invoke this right, we are no longer entitled to process the data identified under this prior consent.

 Generally, it is not required that you provide personally identifiable information to visit our website.
 Technically, however, the IP address transmitted from your system is necessary to transfer the data from our website to you.
 Beyond the freely accessible area of our website – to process your registration, for example – we need your personal data, as appropriate, in order to be able to personally respond to you.

-We store the date and time of the page view and the page from which you called up our page.
+We save the date and time of the page view and the page from which you have retrieved our website.
 We do not save other personal data, unless you log in.

 If the programming of our website prompts your browser to load data from servers operated by third parties, we are not, as such, involved in these data transmissions.
 Our third-party providers have requested we inform you of the following: